 - If they have taken over at least 90 percent of a previous operators operation and can use the farm tax records from that previous operator.

-- If they have 3 consecutive years of Schedule F or other farm tax forms and have farmed during the past year.
-Either the farm tax forms from the past year or records to complete a Substitute Schedule F form or the past year will be used to complete farm tax history for a fourth year and then the lowest of the four numbers available will be used to complete the five years of history.
-For the 2017 insurance year, tax forms from 2013-2015 are required and they also must have farmed during 2016.
+- If they have at least 3 consecutive years (4 years if qualified as a BFR in the previous year) of Schedule F or other farm tax forms and have farmed during the past year.
+Either the farm tax forms from the past year or records to complete a Substitute Schedule F form or the past year will be used to complete farm tax history will be used to complete the five years of history.
+For example: For the 2019 policy year, tax forms from 2015-2017 (2014-2017 is you qualified as a BFR in the previous year) are required and they also must have farmed during 2018.

 What are the WFRP records requirements for policyholders who direct market their produce (or animal products), such as at farmer’s markets or roadside stands?The WFRP policy requirements better reflect the type of records direct marketers keep as sales records.
 Sales and marketing records can be farm records that are kept during the sales year.

 What type of records should a producer who direct markets keep for WFRP?RMA has released some recordkeeping aids on its website for direct marketers to use as guides for information that should be kept when you keep your farm records.
 These aids are available to simply print and use as paper copy or to use with your computer.
 These aids are not required but offer a method for policyholders to record farm marketing information during the year and are also useful to producers in identifying profitability of individual commodities.
 Use of one of these aids help policyholders to keep contemporaneous farm records adequate for WFRP insurance needs.
-The aids can be found at RMA Insurance.
+The aids can be found on the RMA website's WFRP page.